Get started with Optimizely Opal tools

 How to get started with Optimizely Opal tools in CMS 13.

-Optimizely Opal offers AI-powered content management tools for Optimizely CMS PaaS websites.
-Use these tools to create and edit AI-driven content, improve Search Engine Optimization (SEO), and generate schema markup directly within the CMS editorial interface.
+Optimizely Opal offers AI-powered content management tools for CMS 13 (PaaS) sites.
+Use these tools to create and edit AI-driven content, improve Search Engine Optimization (SEO), and generate schema markup within the CMS editorial interface.

 Prerequisites